Multi-unit residential developer meets criteria for nine target programs to gain maximum funding

 Challenge

-The client needed to design a building that meets multiple stringent energy and carbon standards to secure funding.
+The aim was to design a building that meets multiple stringent energy and carbon standards to secure funding.
 Balancing the demands of various funding programs, each with different requirements for energy efficiency, carbon emissions, and construction materials is highly complex.
 Without a multi-objective and parametric analysis, the project might fail to qualify for essential funding, increasing overall costs and delaying the development.

 Summary of Targets